I want to write in a more focused way. I am going to be trying to blog over at

 I can't believe how fast the year has flown his birth was so different and so...almost nonchalant in how he was so quickly with us...I mean the birth wasn't nonchalant, but his arrival almost felt that way.
 A hint of his personality perhaps.

-It is hard to believe he wasn't always part of our family.
 Over the past year I've gotten a lot to "finally got your boy!" comments, not a huge deal...I nod and chuckle and say "Oh well we sure do love him."
 But some times it bothers me too, I feel defensive for my daughters.
 Honestly the thought that a family is only complete when they have both genders is ridiculous.
 We were perfectly complete with our girls, but yes- we feel beyond blessed to have this Laughing Joy in our lives, he made us realize how much more our life could be.
 A part of our story was missing and has so much more to it than we imagined!

 He's almost a year old and I'm still waiting to see how different he is, I've gotten a lot of comments about that too.
 "Oh a BOY!
 Watch out!" or "Oh a boy, I have to tell you they are the sweetest.
 My girls were rough, but my boys were a dream."